geonetwork/doc/source/tutorials/introduction/index.rst

 The tutorial starts with an introduction on cataloguing concepts and then continues with installation, configuration and usage of the GeoNetwork software.

-At various locations references are made to the product documentation to find more details on a certain topic.
+At various points references are made to the product documentation to find more details on a certain topic.

 Tutorial contents